 If you’re just getting deeper into coffee brewing, you may be feeling overwhelmed by grind size.
 What kind of grind is best for French press, espresso, or cold brew?
 You may be tempted to buy pre-ground beans instead of learning how to grind your beans at home.
+But read this first!

-But don’t worry, you won’t need to resort to less-fresh coffee beans.
+Don’t worry, you won’t need to resort to less-fresh coffee beans.
 Our coffee grind size chart has all of the information you’ll need to become an expert grinder.
 From the finest grind to the coarsest, we’ve put together all of the information on why you’ll want to grind at home, what each grind size looks like, and what it’s best suited to.
 Take a look at our frequently asked questions to find the best grind for your favorite brewing method!

 Why should you grind coffee beans at home?